Special lines on contact manifolds: Parameter spaces for lines and linear subspaces

-Throughout the article suppose $X$ is a complex analytic set, polarised by some line bundle $L$.
-We will often assume $X$ is projective manifold and $L$ is ample, but for some of the statements below it is not necessary.
-Moreover allowing $X$ to have singularities, we obtain some statements valid for subvarieties $Y\subset X$ polarised by $L|_Y$.
+Throughout this article we suppose that $X$ is a complex analytic variety with a distinguished line bundle $L$.
+We will say $L$ is a \emph{polarisation} of $X$, as it will be used to measure degrees of some special rational subvarieties.
+Although we will often assume $X$ is a projective manifold and $L$ is ample, for some of the statements below it is not necessary.
+In particular, we do not want to assume $X$ is compact or nonsingular to obtain valid statements for open subsets of $X$, and subvarieties $Y\subset X$ polarised by $L|_Y$.